StefanScherer/vcloud-scenarios/windows/vappnetwork/windows_2008_r2/README.md

 vagrant up --provider=vcloud
 ```

-After provisioning the Remote Desktop will be enabled.
-You then can also connection with RDP
+You can also connection with RDP

 ```bash
 vagrant rdp tst